AltusConsulting/dnacentercli/README.rst

 Multiple Options
 ----------------

-There are some cases where the parameter value is a list.
+There are some cases where the parameter type is a list.
 To record all the values, you have to provide the parameter multiple times.

 For example: